smmribeiro/hv-qa-environments/ubuntu/16.04/README.md

 ## Instructions

-After you have installed VirtualBox and Vagrant, and setup the config.yaml file, then from your console of preference, run:
+After you have installed VirtualBox and Vagrant, and setup the config.yaml file, then from your console of preference run:

 ```shell
 vagrant up